 Although you might think dry air is causing you to snore, it’s what naturally occurs when your airway closes.
 Your airway may become restricted from developmental issues, being overweight or smoking.

 If you find yourself snoring on a nightly basis, it might be worth your while to seek a diagnosis for sleep apnea or the underlying cause of your snoring.
 Sleep apnea is a potentially fatal disorder you should take seriously.
-Dr. Roubal is a sleep dentist in Omaha who can help you reach a diagnosis and an effective treatment for your snoring.
+We can help you reach a diagnosis and an effective treatment for your snoring.